DanielHauge/HackerNews-Grp8/docs/README.md

 UC1 - Create New Account.

-Post condtion B: User is prompted that the user name has been taken.
+*Post condtion B: User is prompted that the user name has been taken.* - Not implemented

 UC2 - Login.

 Exit condition:

-A: The system responds by going back to the previous page the user was on.
-New links are added to the menu, links for an introduction to HN, threads and edit profile information.
+*A: The system responds by going back to the previous page the user was on.
+New links are added to the menu, links for an introduction to HN, threads and edit profile information.* - Not implemented

 ##### How well did we followed the process we began with